USS Medusa (AR-1): Technical characteristics

 The machine shop of Medusa around the time of her commissioning in 1924.

 Medusa commissioned as a very modern repair ship by the standards of 1924, capable of blacksmith work, boiler repairs, carpentry, coppersmithing, electrical work, foundry work, pipe work, plating, sheet-metal work, welding, and repairs of optical and mechanical equipment.
 Her machinery shop's equipment included lathes, radial drills, milling machines, slotting machines, boring machines, optical repair equipment, armature bake ovens, and coil winding machines.
-To meet additional demands from the fleet, she had a motion picture shop, large laundry and bakery facilities, and large refrigeration units.
+To meet additional demands from the fleet, she had a motion picture shop, large laundry and bakery facilities, a dentist office, and large refrigeration units.
 She also embarked two officers and 20 enlisted men from aviation Observation Squadron 2 (VO-2) to repair floatplanes based on battleships and cruisers.

 Operational history

 Medusa spent her naval career with the United States Pacific Fleet.
 Upon commissioning in 1924, she was home-ported at San Pedro Submarine Base, San Pedro, California and assigned to Train Squadron 2, Base Force, after commissioning.
 She performed her duties out of San Pedro until World War II.

 Medusa first demonstrated her capability to keep up with and support the fleet in 1925.
 She departed Honolulu, Hawaii, on 1 July 1925 with the battle fleet and accompanied it on a voyage across the Pacific Ocean to Australia and New Zealand and then back to San Pedro, where she arrived with the fleet on 26 September 1925.